Zami77/ChronoClashDeckBuilder/README.md

 | 8       | 4.3.2           | View if deck is created with invalid parameters  | Not Tested     |           |
 | 9       | 4.3.3           | Save deck and see if it's saved to the account   | Not Tested     |           |
 | 10      | 4.3.4           | View cards and make sure they are up to date     | Not Tested     |           |

+### Card Data

+An excel file for the [Card Data](https://1drv.ms/x/s!As_NDUCOYXoGgd5wPTa4tM9WGTctVg?e=bKFpsZ) These sheet automatically produces a SQL Query to be inserted into the database.

 ### Prototype